The Allure of the Gap Year

 Canada has definitely seen an upsurge of interest in taking a year off before university.
-The national student travel agency Travel CUTS and its work abroad programs called SWAP (www.swap.ca) have launched a specialist website www.gapyearabroad.ca where you can find out about their work and volunteer abroad programs in Britain, Ireland, France, Germany, Austria, New Zealand, Australia, Japan, South Africa, Thailand and China.
+Work abroad programs are offered by called SWAP, where you can find out about their work and volunteer abroad programs in Britain, Ireland, Austria, New Zealand, Australia, Japan, South Africa, Thailand and China.

 Young people approaching the end of school (or university) are uniquely privileged to be able to contemplate taking three, six or 12 months off before going on to the next phase of their lives.
 Some parents and other onlookers may still feel a knee-jerk resistance to the idea of ‘interrupting’ an education or a career to take a year out.
 But those doubting Thomases are beginning to look rather blinkered in an age that attaches great value to flexible learning and a healthy work-life balance.